 Fiverr‘s recruitment explainer video is painfully self-aware and this makes it interesting, funny and unique.
 It draws attention to the fact that, because so many recruitment videos are the same, it’s difficult to know which business is being showcased.
-Our guess is that it’s based on the awesome ‘Generic Brand Video‘ that was released a few years ago.
+Our guess is that it’s based on the awesome ‘Generic Brand Video‘ that was released back in 2014.

 8. Ocado Technology

 Given that Ocado Technology are the minds behind powering the Ocado Supermarket delivery chain (as well as powering more traditional supermarket chains like Morrison’s) and given that they have been involved in groundbreaking research involving Artificial Intelligence, robotics and IoT, it’s unsurprising that the animation in this video seems so futuristic.

 Beginning with a 3D animation of an ultramodern cityscape, the video pans out to reveal a seemingly innocuous piece of paper on a desk which subsequently springs to life with a sophisticated CGI of how Ocado works.
 This is designed to appear attractive to any potential employees, and indeed, it does show Ocado in the light of the dynamic, forward thinking company it is.